 Communication Breakdown in Marriage

 When conversations feel tense, unproductive, or easily misunderstood, it can create discouragement and emotional distance.
 Many couples reach a point where talking feels unsafe or exhausting, even when both partners genuinely want things to improve.
+What begins as simple miscommunication can slowly turn into patterns of withdrawal, frustration, or feeling disconnected.

 FAQ